Part two of a two part review of ADHD After Dark by Ali Tuckman.

 - A collaborative effort on managing ADHD is noticed and appreciated and also makes the treatment more effective, thereby minimizing the effect that ADHD is having on your relationship and sex life. …

-- The happiest couples had more sex, but it’s important to ensure that that sex is good for both partners….
+- The happiest couples had more sex, but it’s important to ensure that sex is good for both partners….

 - The happiest couples didn’t feel that their own or their partner’s masturbation or porn use were a problem.
 It was seen as an add-on to partnered activities, not a comment or threat.

-The biggest predictors of current relationship and sexual satisfaction were: Partner had put in good effort on managing their or their partner’s ADHD (most people rate their own effort as high, so that doesn’t separate the satisfied from the dissatisfied) Treatment has been effective in managing their or their partner’s ADHD symptoms.
+The biggest predictors of current relationship and sexual satisfaction were: a) Partner had put in good effort on managing their or their partner’s ADHD (most people rate their own effort as high, so that doesn’t separate the satisfied from the dissatisfied) and, b) Treatment has been effective in managing their or their partner’s ADHD symptoms.